liquidinstruments/moku-examples/mc/Basic/ClockDivider/README.md

 ## Multi-instrument Mode Configuration

-The following configuration will allow you to test the functionality of your MCC design.
-The logic analyzer is not required for proper functionality of the MCC design.
+The following configuration will allow you to test the functionality of your Moku Compile design.
+The logic analyzer is not required for proper functionality of the Moku Compile design.
 ### Instrument slots and port mapping
 ![image](images/MiMConfiguration.png)